Last Updated on

 Taking Your Bio One Step Further

 Do you have an About.me page?
-Or what about a page on Flavors.me?
-These free virtual place holders give you a web presence and the opportunity to educate visitors on who you are and allow you to include links so people can learn even more about you.
-You can learn more about these tools here.
+This is a free virtual placeholder and gives you a web presence plus the opportunity to educate visitors on who you are.
+It allows you to include links so people can learn even more about you.
+You can learn more about it here.